maasijam/WYATT/Hardware/README.md

 <h1>WYATT Hardware</h1>

 > [!NOTE]
 > This project is not suitable for beginners.
 You should have good soldering skills (lots of SMDs).
-Alternatively, however, you could use an assembly service (I had the whole thing assembled by JLCPCB).
+Alternatively, however, you could use an assembly service (I had the whole thing assembled by JLCPCB - using the files in the "Gerber" folder).

 ![maasijam wyatt panel](Images/DSC00858.jpg)